allenchazhoor/CSC290Battleship/README.md

 - The game ends when all the ships of either player are hit.
 The first player to sink all of their opponent’s ships is the winner.

 ## Documentation
-Class Controller: used to play a battleship game with 2 human players.
+**Class Controller**: used to play a battleship game with 2 human players.
 It executes what the player wants (ie where to place a ship, where to hit) by calling on the methods from the board file.

 def place_ship(self, start: tuple[int, int], end: tuple[int,int],ship: str) -> bool: